 Once a review is left, it’s a good idea to respond regardless of whether the review is positive or negative.
 In the case of a positive review, show gratitude quickly, within one day of when it was originally posted.

 If negative, try to communicate with empathy and address the concerns if possible.
 Also ask to resolve the issue offline, so that others can see that your practice has empathy and is professional.
 These reviews can be a way to gain feedback and highlight areas of improvement, so they are a good learning experience.

 Another way to get feedback: Send patients individual surveys.
 Often with this method, you can directly get in touch with the patient and possibly avoid a negative review by taking care of their concerns before they go public.

 SEARCH ENGINE OPTIMIZATION FOR DENTIST REPUTATION MANAGEMENT

-Feedback from surveys and reviews are in a sense free advertising, so dentists should display them on their websites in order to present a positive image of their practice.
+Feedback from surveys and reviews is in a sense free advertising, so dentists should display them on their websites in order to present a positive image of their practice.
 They are also considered fresh content, which is great for search engine optimization of your dental webpage.

 Reviews on your listings help with search engine optimization because if the listing is filled out completely and has lots of reviews, it has a larger chance of showing up in the Google Local pack on the top of the page when someone searches for your area.
 That way, people will find your practice first and are more likely to schedule an appointment when they are ready to make a decision.